 Carly is an Insolvency Specialist whose practice encompasses all areas of corporate and personal insolvency litigation.
-Having made her mark very early in her career, since 2010 Carly has been consistently recommended as a Leading Junior in the Chambers UK Guide.
-In Chambers UK Guide 2019 she is recommended as a Leading Junior in both the fields of Commercial Dispute Resolution and Restructuring/Insolvency.
+Having made her mark very early in her career, since 2010 Carly has been consistently recommended as a Leading Individual in the Chambers UK Guide.
+In Chambers UK Guide 2021 she is recommended as a Leading Individual in both the fields of Commercial Dispute Resolution and Restructuring/Insolvency.

 Carly was recently successful before the Court of Appeal in the Second Appeal in Yang v Official Receiver & Ors EWCA Civ 1465, clarifying a significant area of personal insolvency law on which there was no existing authority.

 In 2010 Carly was appointed as Junior Counsel to the Crown (Provincial Panel) and was re-appointed in 2018 to Regional Panel A.

 Her clients include insolvency practitioners, banks, multi-nationals, small businesses, professional firms and private individuals, as well as the Secretary of State for Business, Energy and Industrial Strategy and other Government Departments.

 Landmark High Court decision on the ability of directors/companies to appoint Administrators out of court and out of hours – represents a significant departure from the previously reported cases and is of enormous significance to the industry.

 Secured a resounding victory for Manchester City Council at the Court of Appeal in the case of Yang v Official Receiver & Ors.

 Acted in relation to the well-publicised insolvency of the Kwik Save Group.

 Advising in relation to the insolvency of a number of Football Clubs including Portsmouth Football Club and Northwich Victoria Football Club.

 Representing an international football agent in personal insolvency proceedings for recovery of disputed agents fees against a premiership player.